AzerothShard/AzerothShard-Old-TC-Repo/azth/README.md

 ### Directory structure

-All custom SQL files are placed under **/azth/data/sql** folder, divided into 2 categories:
+All custom SQL files are placed under **/azth[_custom]/data/sql** folder

-- Structure files in **/azth/data/sql/struct**
-- Contents files in **/azth/data/sql/content**

-Each category has 3 folders, one for each database:
+Subdivided in 3 folders, one for each database:

-- world
+- db-world
-- characters
+- db-characters
-- auth
+- db-auth

+there is also a "tool" folder that contains various usefull sql to use occasionally

 ### File names